akhenaton05/funding-arbitrage-bot/README.md

 Extended Exchange        Lighter Exchange
 ```

-The Java bot is the single source of truth: it holds all business logic, position state, PnL tracking, and scheduling.
+The Java holds all core logic: business logic, position state, PnL tracking, and scheduling.
 The Python services act as thin proxies — they handle SDK initialization, chain signing, and expose a simple REST API for the bot to call.

 ---